facebookresearch/pifuhd/README.md

 # Multi-view PIFuHD Using the Single-view Pretrained Model

-<p align="center">
-  <img src="diagram.png" width="500" height="500">
-</p>

 [PIFuHD](https://shunsukesaito.github.io/PIFuHD/) only provides a pretrained model for single-view (frontal) image 3D reconstruction.
 This repository extends its functionality to support 3D reconstruction from multi-view (frontal/backside) images, employing the same pretrained single-view model.
 "Zeroshot" multi-view 3D reconstruction is achievable by modifying the image processing pipelines and applying channel-wise Adaptive Instance Normalization (AdaIN).
 This multi-view approach enhances the detail on the backside of the 3D mesh.

+<p align="center">
+  <img src="diagram.png" width="500" height="500">
+</p>
+The sample images are in 'sample_images' folder.
+[The rendering and mesh source](https://sketchfab.com/3d-models/rp-dennis-posed-004-100k-d9ddefd2ac68455fac8720256965c5f1)

 ## Setup
 Please refer to the original [PIFuHD](https://shunsukesaito.github.io/PIFuHD/) repository for setup instructions, which include package installation and downloading the pretrained model.